thamizh007008/NON-INVERTING-AMPLIFIERS/README.md

 ## RESULT:
-Thus the Non-Inverting Amplifier are designed and their perforamnce was successfully tested using Op-amp.
+Thus the Non-Inverting Amplifier are designed and their perforamnce was successfully tested using Op-amp IC741.